 There are Tons of Affiliate Programs out there to choose from; but one that gets plenty of focus is The Amazon Affiliate Program.
 Let’s look at some reasons why you should consider this program.

-1. – In fact it’s a name that consumers have trusted for a very long time.
+1. Amazon Is A Name You Can Trust – In fact it’s a name that consumers have trusted for a very long time.
 For You, That Means More Revenue; because they're more likely to purchase from Amazon, than from someone they don't know yet!
 You’ll Enjoy The Benefits Of Earning Affiliate Commissions.

-2. – The Number Of Plugins And Tools That Integrate With The Amazon Affiliate Program, Continues To Grow And That Means It's Easy For You To Integrate Your Affiliate Links Into Your Website Or Blog.
+2. Easy To Integrate – The Number Of Plugins And Tools That Integrate With The Amazon Affiliate Program, Continues To Grow And That Means It's Easy For You To Integrate Your Affiliate Links Into Your Website Or Blog.

-3. – You Can Make A Killing On The Holiday Seasons With The Amazon Affiliate Program.
+3. Holidays Are Gravy – You Can Make A Killing On The Holiday Seasons With The Amazon Affiliate Program.
 It starts in October and ramps up in December.
 It's Known To Be The Hottest Month On Amazon.
 Enjoy it!

-4. – Amazon Offers Affiliates, The Option Of Being Paid In Cash Or Products.
+4. Payment Options – Amazon Offers Affiliates, The Option Of Being Paid In Cash Or Products.
 Now that comes in handy!

-5. – Think Of Amazon Like You Would Any Investment.
+5. Amazon Is An Investment – Think Of Amazon Like You Would Any Investment.
 What I Mean Is, That The More Time You Invest In Your Amazon Business; The More You'll Reap From It!

 Increase The Doorways To The Products And You'll Increase The Chances To Generate Revenue.

-6. – Amazon has an endless array of products and what this means for you, is that You'll Have No Problem Finding A Niche and products that fit into it.
+6. Wide Selection Of Products – Amazon has an endless array of products and what this means for you, is that You'll Have No Problem Finding A Niche and products that fit into it.
 You are certainly not limited by the products you can choose from.

-7. – The General Sales Commission is 4%; but With Just The Sale Of Seven Items In One Month, Your Commission Jumps Up To 6%!
+7. Commission Increases With Sales – The General Sales Commission is 4%; but With Just The Sale Of Seven Items In One Month, Your Commission Jumps Up To 6%!

 This means you can Focus On Big Ticket Items, but to get to that higher percentage; you must sell 7 lower priced items.

+Your Commission Rate Can Actually Go Up To 8.5%.
+(Be Sure To Review The Commission Schedule On The Amazon Site).

-8. – It Has Never Been Easier To Insert Links In Your Content Or Articles.
+8. Adding Links Is Easy – It Has Never Been Easier To Insert Links In Your Content Or Articles.
 It’s simply a matter of putting The HTML Code in place.
 It's a simple process that anyone can do; without any special skills or understanding.

 Leverage From These Eight Simple Reasons Why To Choose The Amazon Affiliate Program; If You Want To Make Some Extra Income!